domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 There are only nine meals between mankind and anarchy. --Alfred Henry Lewis, American Journalist

 When it rains, it pours. --Morton Salt, American Food Company

+Be the kind of person your dog thinks you are. --Ghandi, if Ghandi was cool and not a pro-caste <insert_curse_word>